Scarabaeus1031/NEXAH/RESEARCH/README.md

 - experimental operators
 - raw transition experiments
 - legacy gate logic
+- early geometry reconstruction

 ⚠️ Experimental only — not canonical.

 ---

-# 🔬 CURRENT KEY IDEAS
+# 🔬 CURRENT CORE IDEAS

 The following are currently interpreted as: